 The cost of the Boones Ferry Road - Madrona to Oakridge/Reese project is currently estimated at $27 million, assuming the grant award described below.
 Project funding would include proceeds from a $5 million general obligation bond issue approved by Lake Oswego voters in November 2012, a $17.4 million Full Faith and Credit bond issue, with debt service from City sources to be repaid over time with urban renewal funds, and other sources to be identified by the City Council.

-The City has applied to the Oregon Department of Transportation for a $4 million Statewide Transportation Improvement Plan (STIP) grant to supplement GO Bond, urban renewal and other local sources (such as transportation system development charge revenues).
-The application has been advanced to a short list of applications, with awards expected by November 2014.
+The City has applied to the Oregon Department of Transportation for a $4 million Statewide Transportation Improvement Plan (STIP) grant to supplement other revenues sources such as the approved GO Bond, Lake Grove Urban Renewal, and Transportation System Development Charges.
+The grant application has been advanced to a short list of applications and is expected to be awarded by December 2014.